Choosing a Focal Length for Portrait Photography

 18mm / David Bode

 18mm is right up in Rachel’s face with the camera, and you can see that it doesn’t look right.
-A wide-angle lens exaggerates the relative size of foreground objects and makes background objects more distant, and in a face, that’s the foreground and the thing closest to the lens is the nose, so it ends up looking bigger than it should, particularly compared to the rest of the face.
+A wide-angle lens exaggerates the relative size of foreground objects and makes objects more distant, and in a face, that’s the foreground and the thing closest to the lens is the nose, so it ends up looking bigger than it should, particularly compared to the rest of the face.
 Meanwhile, it makes the hair and the ears look smaller.

 35mm